 Take some time to figure out what suits you and your children.

-If you’re interested to know what your child would be learning in a school in England or Wales then the National Curriculum will provide an overview:
+Read this post to find out about amazing homeschooling resources and if you’re interested to know what your child would be learning in a school in England or Wales then the National Curriculum will provide an overview:

 The Curriculum in Wales: